 Sand the Vinyl

 In some cases, a scratch will be too deep to completely remove without wearing down the finish as well.
-In that case, make sure to smooth the sides of the scratch, making the whole area as smooth as possible and then continue on to the cleaning and waxing stages.
+If that is the case, make sure to smooth the sides of the scratch, making the whole area as smooth as possible and then continue on to the cleaning and waxing stages.
 In severe cases, a scratch may require the removal and replacement of a vinyl tile.
-If the finish has been damaged in the sanding process, a replacement of that tile will be necessary.
+If you damage the finish in the sanding process, you will have to replace the tile.

 Wax the Floors

 A little car wax acts as an effective buffing agent to restore the original shine of the vinyl material.
 Take a quality car wax and a clean rag, working the wax into the scratch in circles.
 Fill the entire scratch with the wax, carefully wiping away any excess wax from the vinyl surrounding the area.
 After waxing, take a clean cloth and rub it gently over the area, ensuring a smooth and consistent finish.

 Fixing small scratches in vinyl plank flooring is easy but there are a few simple steps that can prevent damage to the floors in the first place.
 Prevent dining chairs from scratching floors as they are pushed in and out by adding felt or silicone floor protectors beneath each of the feet.
 Not only do they help the chair to slide quietly, they also provide protection for the vinyl flooring beneath.
 If you have a larger sitting area, such as a living room, using a large area rug to ground the space and provide a layer of protection for furniture feet is helpful.